typelevel/Laika/docs/using-laika/structure.md

 Example:

+    @:fragment { sidebar }

-    @:fragment sidebar: This content will be *parsed* like all other content, but will be available separately from the document content.
+    This content will be *parsed* like all other content, but will be available separately from the document content.
-      The block elements have to be indented.
+    The block elements extend until the `@:@` fence below.

     Therefore this line still belongs to the fragment.

     * As does
     * this list

+    @:@

     This line doesn't and will be part of the main document content.